eigerco/solana-spec/implementation-details.md

 * values with expired timestamps are also inserted, but without updating owner timestamps
 * hashes of outdated values that were not inserted into `crds` (value with newer timestamp already exists, or value owner is not present in `crds`) are stored for future as `failed inserts` to prevent peers from sending them back (they are used when constructing Bloom filter for next pull requests).
 * values pruned from `crds` table (i.e. overwritten values) are stored as `purged values` and also used for constructing Bloom filter for the next pull requests

+Note: to prevent a node from DoSing a peer by constantly sending pull requests with empty `CrdsFilter`s, peers cap the amount of data they will insert into a PullResponse and send back to the requesting node.

 ### Ping and pong messages